 Suggestions and examples to help you revise your manuscript

 Book Proposals & Query Letters

-We assist authors in crafting successful book proposals for their non-fiction manuscripts.
-We are skilled in evaluating each aspect of the proposal—fromoverviews, to chapter summaries, to market competition, to building an author platform.
+We assist authors in crafting successful book proposals for their non-fiction (and memoir**) manuscripts.
+We are skilled in evaluating each aspect of the proposal—from overviews, to chapter summaries, to market competition, to building an author platform.
 We can help you create your proposal from scratch or revise an existing one.

-For novel, memoir and short story collections you don’t need a book proposal, you do need a complete manuscript and a compelling query letter.
+For novels and short story collections you don’t need a book proposal, you do need a complete manuscript and a compelling query letter.
 We’ve written and edited scores of query letters and welcome the opportunity to help you compose one that will draw an agent’s attention.

 Chrysalis Editorial provides coaching services for a variety of clients.
 Whether you live locally or remotely*, we offer ongoing, one-on-one guidance to enhance your writing and to complete your writing project, whatever it may be (novel, short stories, memoir, non-fiction, proposal, etc).
 We can work with you to move from concept to completion, or we can help you improve your overall writing skills.

 Even if you don’t have a particular project in the works, our coaching services can offer tailored assignments and critiques.